rtbrick/bngblaster/README.md

 [![License](https://img.shields.io/badge/License-BSD-lightgrey)](https://github.com/rtbrick/bngblaster/blob/main/LICENSE)
 [![Documentation](https://img.shields.io/badge/Documentation-lightgrey)](https://rtbrick.github.io/bngblaster)

 The BNG Blaster is an open-source network tester for access and routing protocols.
-It can simulate massive PPPoE and IPoE (DHCP) subscribers including IPTV, and L2TPv2.
+It can emulate massive PPPoE and IPoE (DHCP) subscribers including IPTV, and L2TP (LNS).
 There are various routing protocols supported like ISIS and BGP.
 So you can use it for end-to-end BNG and non-BNG router testing.

-You can use the included traffic generator for forwarding verification, which allows you to test QoS configurations or measure convergence times.

-The traffic generator supports more than a million separate tracked flows.
-So you can use this to verify every single forwarding state of a full feed internet routing table.
-You can also send traffic for every single QoS queue of carrier grade BNG hardware.
+You can use the included traffic generator for forwarding verification, QoS testing or to measure convergence times.
+The traffic generator supports millions of separate tracked flows.
+This allows you to verify every single forwarding state of a full feed internet routing table.
+You can also send traffic to every single QoS queue of your service edge router.

-The BNG Blaster is used by network operators and vendors of network hard- and software.
+The BNG Blaster is used by leading network operators, network hard- and software vendors.

 A short [introduction](https://youtu.be/EHJ70p0_Sw0 "BNG Blaster") and good presentation from [DENOG13](https://youtu.be/LVg6rlVEfNU "DENOG13") can be found on YouTube.